xNok/wauw-boilerplate-vuejs/README.md

 ## vue-instance

+Discover the `vue Instance`.

 This example does nothing.
-It just provide you a fun commented `Vue` instance
+It just provide you a fully commented `Vue` instance

 ## vue-crud

+Create a simple `crud` (create, read, update, delete) system.

 This example provide you a staddlestone items management.